 The Met’s iconic doors opened in March of 1880 on Fifth Avenue and 82nd Street.
-It has since taken over 2 million square feet of real estate, with tens of thousands of objects spanning 5 thousand years of history on display!
+It has since taken over 2 million square feet of real estate, with tens of thousands of objects in exhibits spanning 5 thousand years of history on display!

 - The first object the Met acquired was a Roman sarcophagus.
 (They hide it in a corner because it’s ugly)